LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

-.. c:function:: int ARKStepSetSafetyFactor(void* arkode_mem, realtype safety)
+.. c:function:: int ARKStepSetSafetyFactor(void* arkode_mem, sunrealtype safety)

    Specifies the safety factor to be applied to the accuracy-based estimated step.